Raise the Colours (organisation)

-Raise the Colours is one of a number of organisations behind the campaign Operation Raise the Colours, which rose to public prominence in autumn 2025.
+Raise the Colours is a far-right group active in Great Britain whose members attach flags to lampposts and engage in anti-migrant vigilantism.
+It is one of several organisations behind Operation Raise the Colours, which rose to public prominence in England in autumn 2025.
 The organisation was co-founded by Ryan Bridge and Elliott Stanley, two businessmen from Birmingham and north Worcestershire, England.
+Stanley has subsequently disassociated himself from the group, along with several other former members including Danny "Tommo" Thomas.

-Bridge has operated a number of compensation claims companies and is awaiting trial in Spain for his alleged role in a false holiday compensation claims scam.
-Stanley is the former director of a company that sold and rented out sex dolls.
+Raise the Colours initially attached Union and England flags to lampposts in several suburbs of Birmingham and villages in Worcestershire, without the necessary permission of the highways authority.
+The group has subsequently widened its area of operations to towns and cities around the Midlands and southern England.

-Raise the Colours has collected financial donations, using them to fund the attachment of Union and England flags to lampposts in a number of suburbs in Birmingham and villages in Worcestershire, without the necessary permission of the highways authority.
-Some residents of these suburbs and villages have experienced intimidation and non-white residents have said that they are scared to leave their homes since the flags went up.
-In some places, residents have organised to take down the flags.
-In one Birmingham suburb, Stirchley, Raise the Colours have returned repeatedly to replace flags taken down, leading to confrontations with locals.
+Residents of areas where the group operates have experienced intimidation and aggressive behaviour from its members.
+Non-white residents have reported being scared to leave their homes since the flags have been in place.
+In some locations, residents have organised to take the flags down.
+In one Birmingham suburb, Stirchley, Raise the Colours have returned repeatedly to replace flags taken down, leading to confrontations with some locals.

-Bridge and Stanley have denied that the group is far-right, describing themselves as "patriots" and "centrists".
-In November 2025, the group visited northern France, where its members filmed themselves shouting at migrants, posting the videos on the group's social media pages, claiming that the "indigenous white population" is being "replaced in our own country".
-They have made appeals to "firms" of British football hooligans to join them in vigilante action against migrants in northern France.
+In November and December 2025, the group made multiple visits to northern France and Paris, where its members filmed themselves harassing migrants, posting videos on social media, stating that the "indigenous white population" is being "replaced in our own country".
+The group were joined on some of these visits by Tommy Robinson associate Danny "Tommo" Thomas.
+They made appeals to "firms" of British football hooligans to join them in vigilante action against migrants.
+Robinson has shared the groups' social media posts.
+In January 2026, members of the group were banned by the French interior ministry from entering the country.
+The group has said it "does not support violence or any unlawful activity".